jpl1337/OSPREY-SEC/blueteamguide.md

 ```
 sudo kill -9 16210
 ```
-The `-9` specifies that we want to use the `SIGKILL` signal, which cannot be handled by applications.
+The `-9` specifies that we want to use the `SIGKILL` signal, which cannot be ignored.

 #### Removing persistence
 Any decent hacker will have put a way to log back in once they are kicked.
 This is how you remove that.